 - Don't fall behind!
 The material builds upon itself rapidly!
-Keep up on a daily basis. - It is absolutely essential that you understand how to solve all the assigned problems.
+If you are having difficulties keeping up with the material, see me immediately to discuss the problem. - It is absolutely essential that you understand how to solve all the assigned problems.
 Once you understand how to solve a problem, write your solution down neatly and in full detail with explanations that make your reasoning clear.
 This will make your old homework assignments more useful to you when you are studying for an exam.
-In addition, you will get practice writing answers for quizzes and exams. - Try to think of why each method works and when it applies.
-As the semester goes on, that will be much easier to remember than specific formulas.
+In addition, you will get practice writing answers for quizzes and exams. - Ask questions in class, during office hours, by email, and on Piazza. - Discuss problems, work on homework, and study with other students. - Expect to work hard.
+Don't get discouraged if you find some of the material difficult.
+Be persistent and patient.